HomeLatest NewsIndustryUrjit Patel resigns as RBI Governor: Here's why?

 According to reports, the rift between RBI and Modi government worsened late last month when deputy governor Viral Acharya said in a speech that undermining central bank independence could be “potentially catastrophic”.

-Recently, Former Chief Economic Adviser Arvind Subramanian told NDTV that the independence of the was , and any attempts by the government to coerce the central bank into parting with its cash would amount to a “raid”.
+Recently, Former Chief Economic Adviser Arvind Subramanian told NDTV that the independence of the Reserve Bank of India was vital, and any attempts by the government to coerce the central bank into parting with its would amount to a “raid”.
 “It (surplus funds) should not go towards routine financing of spending and deficit financing – that would amount to raiding the RBI.”

 Get the day's headlines from Tech Observer straight in your inbox